 Humoral innate immunity, or the first line of defense, and its complex connection with ABO(H) phenotype formation are considered to play the main role in SARS-CoV-2 infection and in the course of subsequent disease.
-In contrast to adaptive, environmentally-induced immunoglobulin or B-cell activities, which are controlled by clonal selection, the production of the nonimmune and polyreactive IgM is not restricted to B cells, but spontaneously occurs in murine (Zhou, O'Hara and Chen, 2011; Shao et al., 2016) and human (F. Hu et al., 2012a) normal and malignant epithelial cells as well.
+In contrast to adaptive, environmentally-induced immunoglobulin or B-cell activities, which are controlled by clonal selection, the production of the nonimmune and polyreactive IgM is not restricted to B cells, but spontaneously occurs in murine (Zhou, O'Hara and Chen, 2011; Shao et al., 2016) and human (F. Hu et al., 2012) normal and malignant epithelial cells as well.
 The early ovariectomy of the C57BL/10 inbred mouse (Arend and Nijssen, 1976; 1977a; 1977b) may have revealed that in the mammalian species this IgM molecule is a germline-encoded antibody, which is, through a complex evolutionary process, structurally connected with the ancestral A-like/Tn antigen (detected in water-soluble ovarian glycolipids) and is considered its complementary protein (Arend, P, 2016; P., 2017).
-Although Larkin and Porter (2005) render the mouse an unsuitable model of the ABO(H)-phenotype discordance in primates, the murine nonimmune IgM has, in the presence of complement, lysed human RBC like an anti-A isoantibody and has even distinguished between the subgroups A_1 and A_2 (Arend and Nijssen, 1977a).
+Although Larkin and Porter (Larkin, J. & Porter, 2005) render the mouse an unsuitable model of the ABO(H)-phenotype discordance in primates, the murine nonimmune IgM has, in the presence of complement, lysed human RBC like an anti-A isoantibody and has even distinguished between the subgroups A_1 and A_2 (Arend and Nijssen, 1977a).

-The human nonimmune IgM molecule is a polyreactive antibody, which undergoes the ABO(H) blood group phenotype formation, occurring on both the cell surfaces and plasma proteins, wherein the evolutionary significance of the serine molecule may become evident in neonatal IgM sequencing; this hydrophile amino acid appears to guaranty alone the polyreactivity of the neonatal IgM molecule (Willis et al, 2013), binding various epitopes via ionic and hydrogen bonding at V-regions (Wang et al. 2016).
+The human nonimmune neonatal IgM molecule is an aggressive anti-glycan-reactive antibody, exerting the innate anti-A and anti-B isoagglutinin activities and suggests the induction of ADCC (antibody-dependent) and/or complement-mediated cytotoxicity, which acts as a bridge to cellular immunity.
+This antibody molecule undergoes the ABO(H) blood group phenotype formation, occurring on both the cell surfaces and plasma proteins, wherein the evolutionary significance of the serine molecule may become evident in neonatal IgM sequencing; this hydrophile amino acid appears to guaranty alone the polyreactivity of the neonatal IgM molecule (Willis et al, 2013), binding various epitopes via ionic and hydrogen bonding at V-regions (Wang et al. 2016).
 Thus, serine residues might also serve as acceptors in phenotypical accommodation of autoreactive antibody activities.
-The metabolic centre of this hypothetical process could be a blood group-active soluble plasma protein, such as the α 2-macroglobulin molecule, whose ABO(H) blood group activity correlates strictly with the phenotype (Matsui et al., 2001).
+The metabolic centre of this hypothetical process could be a blood group-active soluble plasma protein, such as the α2-macroglobulin molecule, whose ABO(H) blood group activity correlates strictly with the phenotype (Matsui et al., 2001).
 This molecule is considered an evolutionarily conserved arm of the innate immune system (Armstrong and Quigley, 1999) and shows a functional synergism with the structurally related IgM molecule (Stevenson et al., 2015), which will glycosidically be tailored to the phenotypic specificities (Arend, P., 2016; 2017; 2018b), involving the downregulation of the otherwise autoreactive anti-A activity in blood group A and the anti-B activity in blood group B. Blood group O(H) alone loses the anti-H and maintains the highly anti-glycan aggressive anti-A and anti-B isoagglutinin activities.
 Both the anti-A levels in blood group B and the anti-B levels in group A are always lower than in blood group O(H) due to cross-reactivities, and it is important to note that environmentally induced anti-A and anti-B antibodies are only produced in blood group O(H) and especially anti-A and anti-B secondary (IgG) immune responses appear to be restricted to this blood group due to clonal selection (Arend, P., 2017; 2018b; Stussi et al., 2005).
 In the human, the majority of infections occur in view of this innate immunological superiority of the blood group O(H).